marimo-team/awesome-marimo/README.md

 - [The AI-Native Notebook that Thinks like a Spreadsheet](https://thedataexchange.media/marimo/) - The Data Exchange, 2025.
 - [Building reactive Python notebooks with Marimo](https://youtu.be/6ieymfumg6g?si=phkIMGVgvYjovwUg) - Pybites, 2025.

-## Blogs
+### Blogs

 - [Reinventing notebooks as reusable Python programs](https://marimo.io/blog/python-not-json) - Explores how marimo transforms notebooks into versionable Python files for improved usability and testing.
 - [Lessons learned reinventing the Python notebook](https://marimo.io/blog/lessons-learned) - Behind-the-scenes development blog about marimo's design principles.
-- [marimo: a reactive Python notebook that runs entirely in the browser](https://blog.pyodide.org/posts/marimo/) - How marimo added support for WASM via Pyodide.
+- [marimo: a reactive Python notebook that runs entirely in the browser](https://blog.pyodide.org/posts/marimo/) - How marimo added support for WebAssembly via Pyodide.
 - [Serializing package requirements in marimo notebooks](https://marimo.io/blog/sandboxed-notebooks) - How marimo enables reproducibility of notebooks, down to the packages.
 - [Why Stanford scientists needed a new Python notebook](https://marimo.io/blog/slac-marimo) - How SLAC National Lab uses marimo for scientific computing tasks.